Spotting Cashier’s Check Scams and Fraud

 Unfortunately, printing technology has improved over recent decades, making it easier for scammers to print fraudulent cashier’s checks at home and trick unsuspecting consumers into accepting them as legitimate forms of payment.
 Knowing how to spot a fake cashier’s check is crucial to avoiding these scams.

-Learn how cashier’s checks work, common scams using them, and how to protect yourself.
+Learn how cashier’s checks work, what common scams use them, and how to protect yourself.

 Key Points